-Top Ten Tuesday is a weekly meme host by The Broke and the Bookish that is now hosted by That Artsy Reader Girl.
-Every week we will post our Top Ten of the selected theme.
+Top Ten Tuesday is a weekly feature created by The Broke and the Bookish now hosted by Jana at That Artsy Reader Girl.
+Join us every Tuesday to see MBJ’s Top Ten Listicles!

 Wild Magic by Tamora Pierce